Chakolito/Random-Snippets/README.md

-Repository of random codes I make using cpp language to learn stuff
+Repository of random codes I make using C# language to learn stuff